 Visiting Policy during the ongoing COVID-19 pandemic

 Our priority during the COVID-19 pandemic is the safety of our service users and staff.
-This policy applies to all our care settings.
+This policy is based on guidance for Registered Care Home settings.
+Principles around testing, PPE and infection control apply to all our care settings.
+Policies relating to named visitors and vaccination status of visitors does not apply in our supported living settings.

 We believe that maintaining family and social connections is fundamental to the wellbeing of our service users and will work with our stakeholders to find the right balance between the benefits of visiting and the risk of infection transmission.

-Further restrictions have been lifted as of 16th July and there are no longer restrictions on how many named visitors a care home resident can nominate for indoor visits.
-Care home residents can also leave the home for low risks visits without the need to isolate.
-Our approach to visits in our homes from this date is as follows:
+Some restrictions have been introduced from 15th December 21 in response to concerns about the Omicron variant.
+Care home residents can now nominate 3 named visitors for indoor visits.
+Care home residents who have had both vaccinations can also leave the home for low risks visits without the need to isolate, however they will be required to undertake lateral flow tests for 10 days following the visit.
+Our approach to visits in and out of our homes from this date is as follows:

-- National guidance recognises the need for some service users with higher care needs to nominate a named essential care giver.
-We have not identified anyone for whom this arrangement is likely to be required, however we recognise that individual needs change and this may need to be discussed and agreed with the service user, family and home manager.
+- Service users can nominate an essential care giver, but we anticipate this is only likely to be needed in a small number of cases and have not identified anyone for whom this arrangement is currently required, however we recognise that individual needs change and this may need to be discussed and agreed with the service user, family and home manager.
 Please talk to us if you would like any more information about essential care givers.

 All visits to homes will be subject to the following measures: